learn-co-students/cli-data-gem-assessment-v-000/best_companies/README.md

 # BestCompanies

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/best_companies`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Hello and Welcome to Best Companies.
+This is a Command Line Interface (CLI) based gem that gathers information about the Fortune's Top 20 Companies to work for.
+It provides the user with the list of the companies and more information about each and everyone of the companies.

 ## Installation